yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Rough terrain"
 	Applicable to: Terrain

+??? example  "Excluded from map editor"
+	Applicable to: Terrain, Improvement, Resource

 ## Improvement uniques
 ??? example  "Can also be built on tiles adjacent to fresh water"
 	Applicable to: Improvement